Approximations of Lipschitz maps via immersions and differentiable exotic sphere theorems: Introduction

 Note that $F$ is a diffeomorphism between $M_1\setminus \{q_1\}$ and $M_2\setminus \{q_2\}$.
 Thanks to \eqref{2015_07_25_MA_1}, we see that $q_1$ is a non-singular point of $F$, and hence $F$ has no singular points on $M_1$.
 By Theorem \ref{2015_07_30_theorem2}, for a sufficiently small $\eta>0$, we can approximate $F$ via smooth immersions $f_\eta: M_1\lra M_2$.
-By the topologies of $M_1$ and $M_2$, we see that the local diffeomorphism $f_\eta$ is a bijection.
+By a topological argument, we see that the local diffeomorphism $f_\eta$ is a bijection.
 Therefore, $M_1$ and $M_2$ are diffeomorphic.